 Clarify the Role of the Federal Trade Commission and Preserve the Role of State Attorneys General in Enforcement

-• Congress should clarify the scope of the FTC’s authority to regulate data security and privacy matters that impact significant portions of the American economy.
-Until such time that Congress provides the agency with clear authorization, the FTC should refrain from expansive rulemaking, particularly in light of the Supreme Court’s recent ruling inWest Virginia v.
-EPA (2022).
+• Congress should clarify the scope of the FTC’s authority to regulate privacy and data security matters that impact significant portions of the American economy.
+Until such time that Congress provides the agency with clear authorization, the FTC should refrain from expansive rulemaking, particularly in light of the Supreme Court’s recent ruling in Loper Bright Enterprises v.
+Raimondo (2024).

-• Congress should ensure that the FTC has the resources it needs to effectively enforce privacy and data security requirements that protect consumers from tangible privacy harms, while also preserving the ability of state attorneys general to protect their constituents and enforce the law based on the federal standard.
+• Congress should ensure the FTC has the resources it needs to effectively enforce privacy and data security requirements that protect consumers from tangible privacy harms, while also preserving the ability of state attorneys general to protect their constituents and enforce the law based on the federal standard.

 • The FTC should maintain its existing efforts of case-by-case enforcement actions rather than pursuing expansive regulatory rulemaking.